acadev/sdl-workshop-2025.github.io/index.md

 [About](https://acadev.https://acadev.github.io/sdl-workshop-2024.github.io/index.md) | [Program](https://acadev.github.io/sdl-workshop-2024.github.io/program.md) | [Organizers](https://acadev.github.io/sdl-workshop-2024.github.io/organizers.md)

-## Note
-We apologize for any inconvenience - due to ongoing DOE meetings, we have had to postpone the meeting to a later date.
-While it was not our intention to postpone the meeting, given the interest in the topic (from various sources), we decided that this was the best option forward.
-We will announce the dates for the meeting in the near future.

 ## Topics Covered
 This meeting will explore the transformative impact of artificial intelligence on scientific discovery across various fields.
 With a focus on the use of large language models (LLMs), reinforcement learning, and robotics/automation, the discussion will cover how these cutting-edge AI technologies are accelerating research and innovation.
 - Application of LLMs for data analysis, hypothesis generation, and knowledge synthesis in fields such as genomics and chemistry.